SwineFeather/Progression/QUICK_SETUP.md

 ### 4. Start Server
 1. Start your server
 2. Check the console for any error messages
-3. The plugin should show "PlayerStatsToMySQL v1.0 enabled successfully!"
+3. The plugin should show "Progression v1.0 enabled successfully!"

 ### 5. Test the Plugin
 1. Join your server